-By the end of Year 8, students solve everyday problems involving rates, ratios and percentages.
+Based on their learning profile, students have the opportunity to demonstrate mastery of the achievement standards up to and including year 10.
+The achievement standard by the end of Year 8 includes solving everyday problems involving rates, ratios and percentages.
 They describe index laws and apply them to whole numbers.
 They describe rational and irrational numbers.
 Students solve problems involving profit and loss.
 They make connections between expanding and factorising algebraic expressions.
 Students solve problems relating to the volume of prisms.
 They make sense of time duration in real applications.
 They identify conditions for the congruence of triangles and deduce the properties of quadrilaterals.
 Students model authentic situations with two-way tables and Venn diagrams.
 They choose appropriate language to describe events and experiments.
 They explain issues related to the collection of data and the effect of outliers on means and medians in that data.